Enable/Disable asset pipeline compilation

 Setting this value to false means that your application doesn’t use the asset pipeline at all, so precompilation is not relevant.

-Use our Cloud 66 manifest file to enable/disable asset pipeline pre-compilation using the following parameter with a true or false, find an example below:
+You can use a manifest file to enable/disable asset pipeline pre-compilation using the following parameter with a true or false, find an example below:

 development: rails: configuration: asset_pipeline_precompile: true